 "In all aspects, we understand the time-critical just-in-time aspect of business and have the tools and technology to help minimize costs."

-— Andy Moses, senior vice president of global products, Penske Logistics
+— Andy Moses, senior vice president of sales and solutions, Penske Logistics

 When automotive manufacturers experience a spike in production, Penske Logistics uses its resources to minimize the cost and resource impact.
 During surge periods, Penske can manage supplier scheduling and use slip seating or add third-party providers to meet customers' needs.